rsarvar1a/blits/README.md

-# blits
+# blits: The Battle of LITS

 A Cargo workspace containing a project to build a client and engine for the game The Battle of LITS.

-# Crates

 ## lits

 A library implementing the game The Battle of LITS.

-## litstp

-A library implementing a LITS text protocol.

 ## client